hosaka/.dotfiles/README.md

 mise install tool # or tool@version
 ```

 It is also used as an intermediate step to install versioned tools from other package managers such as `cargo`, `go` and `npm`.
 Some of the tools which can be installed with Mise are described below.

 #### Atuin

 Replaces shell history with a searchable database, see [docs.atuin.sh](https://docs.atuin.sh/).
+Install with `mise install "cargo:atuin"`.
 Shell history can be synced between different machines via a self hosted server (see `.config/atuin/config.toml`).

 To setup a new machine (omit the password flag to enter it via a prompt):